Danferno/sfv/README.md

 * Is this program going to slow down my PC?
 No. It uses virtually no memory, takes up no disk space and uses only minimal CPU time.

+* Will this program steal my data?
+No. If you don't believe me, look at the code (it's all powershell).